-The Beef Chuck Roast comes together relatively easily.
+The recipe comes together relatively easily.
 It just requires a long, hands-off cooking time.
 For the best results, bring the chuck roast out of the refrigerator and allow it to come to room temperature before searing.
 Pat dry and generously season on all sides with salt and freshly ground black pepper before searing on all sides until golden brown.

 After searing, the roast is removed temporarily to give the vegetables a chance to briefly brown.
 To save some time, the cut carrots can be replaced with a couple handfuls of baby carrots.
 The onion, garlic, carrots, celery, potatoes, thyme, rosemary, bay leaves, and black peppercorns are tossed together in the pan and cooked for a few minutes before stirring in the tomato paste.

 Pour in the red wine to deglaze the bottom of the pan and incorporate even more flavor.
 After cooking for another 2-3 minutes, the seared roast is nestled back into the pan (this is the point where everything can be transferred to the slow cooker if desired), topped with beef stock, and transferred to the oven.
 Cook for about 5-6 hours, until the roast is tender and shreds easily.
 Season with more salt and pepper if needed and serve hot with desired sides.

 Serving Suggestions for Beef Chuck Roast Recipe

 I love serving the Beef Chuck Roast simply with toasted bread, dinner rolls, or garlic bread.
 Our kids especially enjoy it with buttered egg noodles and applesauce.
 Other popular sides include mashed potatoes or even a light salad with raw cucumbers or other crisp vegetable/coleslaw for a little contrast.
 Check out our article for the 12 Best Side Dishes for Roast Beef.

 Looking for more recipes using beef chuck?